AfricasTalkingLtd/africastalking.Net/README.md

 - `Call(from, to, clientRequestId)`:
     - `from`: This is the set caller ID also known as the virtual number provided by Africa's Talking.`REQUIRED`.
     - `to`: This is a list of destinations to which the call is to be terminated. `REQUIRED`
     -  `clientRequestId`: This is parameter that is set to track the particular outbound call session.
-The value will be snet to your callback url once the call is complete. `OPTIONAL`;
+The value will be sent to your callback url once the call is complete. `OPTIONAL`;
 ```csharp
             var username = "UserName";
             var apiKey = "APIKEY";